Democrats Despise 'We, the [Deplorable] People'

-“Hillary Clinton’s assertion that half of Donald Trump’s supporters are in a ‘basket of deplorables’ is an insult to millions of American citizens and illuminates a dangerous movement and trend in the Democratic Party.
+“Hillary Clinton’s assertion that half of Donald Trump’s supporters are in a ‘basket of deplorables’ is an insult to millions of American citizens and illuminates a dangerous movement and trend in the Democrat Party.
 For the past several years both President Obama and now Hillary Clinton have chosen to divide Americans into often times fictitious and mean-spirited groups, and then demonize those groups in order to isolate them while energizing the Democratic base. … Mrs. Clinton’s demonizing and marginalizing American citizens is shameful.
 I spent 39 years of my adult life defending all Americans.
 I deeply resent Mrs. Clinton’s [denigration of] the American electorate.
 Candidates should articulate policy perspectives and not divide Americans in an effort to conquer millions of our citizens.”

 The fact is, Hillary Clinton and her left-elite cadres detest and despise people like us.
 Indeed, they despise “We the People…”